typed_envs package

 __weakref__

-list of weak references to the object (if defined)
+list of weak references to the object

-property default_string_converters: Dict[Type, Callable[[str], Any]]
+property default_string_converters: dict[type, Callable[[str], Any]]

 property use_prefix: bool